QiangjunZhang/Random-Geometry-Generator/README.md

 # About the project

 This project code can generate geometries filled with non-overlapping or overlapping objects.
-THe author developed these codes to generate geometries for micro-structures of graphene nanocomposites, and use them as input geometries for numerical modelling.
+The author developed this project to generate geometries for micro-structures of graphene nanocomposites, and use them as input geometries for numerical modelling.

 ## Examples